-Visitors came to the grid for the quests and other role playing opportunities, but the city is where they spent their money.
-They bought the weapons they needed for the quests, their clothing, and the provisions for their trips.
-This is where they came to raise armies for their campaigns.
-This is where they sold the produce they grew, or the goods they crafted.
-And this is where they rented their homes and workshops.
+Visitors came to the grid for the quests and role-playing opportunities, but the city is where they spent their money.
+They bought weapons for their quests, clothing, and provisions for their trips.
+They came to raise armies for their campaigns and sold the produce.

-The big battles that took place outside the city, and the weird sex cults that flourished in the hinterlands, those were all appealing, and prominently featured in the grid’s marketing materials.
-But it was Krim’s central business district that actually brought in the money and helped keep the lights on.
+The big battles outside the city and the weird sex cults that flourished in the hinterlands were all appealing and prominently featured in the grid’s marketing materials.
+But it was Krim’s central business district that brought in the money and helped keep the lights on.